vladiceanu/app-example/README.md

 ```
 ## Deployment of applications
 In order to deploy an application, you need to:
-1. Set environment variable `APP` to app name you want to deploy and run apply:
+1. Set environment variable <b>APP</b> to app name you want to deploy and run apply:
 ```sh
 export APP=app1
 make apply